 Her involvement with Rodef Sholom led Lisa to regard our synagogue as one that could provide her with the kind of Jewish community that was missing from her life.
 She states that as she started to experience Rodef Sholom for herself, from the welcoming and warm Shabbat services to the meals delivered to her door following her daughter’s surgery, she knew that she had come to the right place.
-She feels that in the eight years that she has been a member, her life has changed immeasurably.
+Since she has been a member, her life has changed immeasurably.
 “Synagogue life has provided me with a myriad of blessings, most of which are contained in the beautiful friends I have made; the discovery that I do have a spiritual bone in my body and the re-connection with my Jewish self that I had neglected for far too long.”

 Lisa has been active in the area of education and personal development for over 25 years.
-She has worked as a teacher, director of admissions, program manager, life coach and community facilitator.
-As a founder and director of Beyond Borders at Marin Country Day School, Lisa created, managed and executed all aspects of running a cross-cultural program for a diverse group of 4th-6th graders.
-Lisa is a board member of Can Do!, the Dixie School District fundraising organization.
-She holds an M.A. in Education from Stanford and is currently the manager of scholarship programs at the Jewish Community Federation of San Francisco.
+She has worked as a teacher, Director of Admissions, program manager, life coach and community facilitator.
+She holds an M.A. in Education from Stanford and a Life Coaching certification (CPCC) from the Coaches Training Institute.

-Lisa’s contribution to the life of Rodef Sholom has been extensive and well-recognized.
-Besides teaching a Midrasha girls’ group and working on new member integration and senior transportation programs, she filled in as Director of Community Connections during Moji Javid’s maternity leave.
+Lisa’s contribution to the life of Rodef Sholom has been extensive and long-term.
 Having grown up at Rodef Sholom, Lisa states that “I have experienced the power of this synagogue time and time again throughout my many years of involvement.”
-She expresses the desire to help others access all that she had gained from our synagogue.
-She hopes her Board membership will enable her to be involved in helping others “to see the reality of all that Rodef Sholom can be for them and their families.”
+Besides teaching a Midrasha girls’ group, she filled in as Director of Community Connections during Moji Javid’s maternity leave.
+She expresses the desire to help others access all that she has gained from our synagogue.
+She hopes her Board membership will enable her to help others “find their place at Rodef Sholom and truly feel part of the community.”